kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 But chances are, that person has both.

+Because if you only have confidence, you're called a scammer and people will find out and you can't fake it till you make it for long.

+And people who have both skill and confidence gets rewarded.

 So two things to remember.

 1. Practice to build skills.
 2. Skills are only rewarded when combined with confidence.

-More than ten years later, I encounter the drawings of Alex Ross, on of my current favorite artists.
+More than ten years later, I encounter the drawings of Alex Ross, one of my favorite comic book artists.
 Then I saw this posted on his social media page.

+Just look at that comparrison.

 Alex Ross at age 7 and 37